pl561/epath/README.md

-# A enhanced path module to improve efficiency when doing benchmarks
+# A enhanced path module to improve workflow efficiency and avoid bugs when coding benchmarks

 # Required modules from pip
 * pathlib